ulbwa/instance-collector/README.md

 This project provides a simple utility for collecting all instances of your Python classes.
 It offers easy integration into your projects with a decorator.

+Note: All instances of your classes decorated using InstanceCollector are stored in RAM until the program exits.
+Use this utility wisely to avoid memory leaks.

 ## Features

 - Collecting instances using a decorator.